ggonzalv/cofi_physical_store/README.md

 *swag* (list of tuples): Each element within this list contains a tuple.
 The first item is a list which contains the names of the products affected by this discount.
 If the user selects one item of each element within the list, then a special price is applied for the three items together, as specified in the second element of the tuple.

+The self parameter *order* allows the user to specify the order in which each discount is applied

 All new discounts can be handled inside the ```__init__``` function within the ```Discounts``` class.
 Then, specific functions within the ```Discounts``` class apply the associated discounts if applicable.